I have 6x SP44 juveniles 3-4cm, 5 months old:

 Photos of the parent fish (male has bold colours)

-I am happy to grown them on but if someone wants to buy them at this size to save some money then let me know.
+I am happy to grown them on but if someone wants to buy them at this size let me know.

 Cash and collection only from East Grinstead, RH19 1TB.
 I have fish bags etc.

 Please research fish before purchase, they require specific community and set ups.

 This is a description from the net about this fish: